ovainola/ovainola.github.com/_posts/2016-10-6-First-post-using-Github-&-Jekyll.markdown

 Luckily, I found [HTML5 up](https://html5up.net/).
 Very modern looking templates with [Creative Commons Attribution](https://html5up.net/license) license.
-There were multiple candidates, but I selected the Spektral theme.
+There were multiple candidates, but I selected the Spectral theme.
 After downloading, it was more or less copy/paste work.
 I guess I should have been a bit more original and at least change the colorsheme... let's add that to TODO list...